 I set the hatchet back in the box.
 My own vision quest, then.
 Solitude would be my peyote; the land, my lodge.
 And my shaman?
 As much as I hated to admit it, that’d be my dad.
 Or at least the journals he left behind.

 About midday I walked next door and introduced myself to my dad’s neighbor, Steve.
 I’d seen him working in his yard, which opened to the back half of my dad’s property.
 He looked to be around sixty.
 He’d officially retired from Santa Rosa Junior College as a counselor, but he still filled in for them on a regular basis.
 Steve was friendly, and we reminisced about teachers we knew in common.
 He told me that he’d had a great relationship with my dad.
 He’d heard from my renter that I’d be around for the summer.
 He was hoping I’d buy the place rather than some dot-commer who’d tear everything down and build a mansion right next door to him.
 I told him that we’d considered buying the house and keeping it in the family, but the finances hadn’t worked out.
 I let him know that my family would be arriving that week.
-I invited him to our BBQ on Saturday.
+I invited him to our barbecue on Saturday.

 “How’s your dad?” he asked.